On the functoriality of the space of equivariant smooth $h$-cobordisms: The -cobordism space as an -functor

 \begin{defn} Let $B$ be a Segal space.
 A \ourdefn{left fibration} over $B$ is a map of simplicial spaces $X\to B$ such that $X$ is also a Segal space, and the square

 is homotopy cartesian.
 By \cite[1.7]{pedro}, in lieu of checking that $X$ is a Segal space, we could alternatively check that for each $n > 0$ the square

 is homotopy cartesian. \end{defn}

 Let $\sF_B$ denote the category of left fibrations over the Segal space $B$.
-A \ourdefn{weak equivalence} of Segal spaces is a levelwise equivalence, i.e. $X_n \to Y_n$ is an equivalence of spaces for all $n$.
-Inverting these weak equivalences on the category of left fibrations over $B$, gives a homotopy category of left fibrations over $B$, which we denote $ho\sF_B$.
+Inverting the levelwise equivalences on the category of left fibrations over $B$, gives a homotopy category of left fibrations over $B$, which we denote $ho\sF_B$.

-\begin{prop} Any weak equivalence of Segal spaces $B' \to B$ induces an equivalence on homotopy categories of fibrations $ho\sF_{B'} \simeq ho\sF_B$. \end{prop}
+\begin{prop} Any levelwise equivalence of Segal spaces $B' \to B$ induces an equivalence on homotopy categories of fibrations $ho\sF_{B'} \simeq ho\sF_B$. \end{prop}

-In fact, the homotopy category $ho\sF_B$ comes from a model structure on the category $ssSet_B$ of all simplicial spaces over $B$, described in \cite[Proposition 1.10]{pedro}, and any weak equivalence of Segal spaces induces a Quillen equivalence.
-We can see the equivalence of homotopy categories from \autoref{transport} quite easily though:
+In fact, the homotopy category $ho\sF_B$ comes from a model structure on the category $ssSet_B$ of all simplicial spaces over $B$, described in \cite[Proposition 1.10]{pedro}, and any levelwise equivalence of Segal spaces induces a Quillen equivalence.
+On the other hand, there is a simpler proof of \autoref{transport}:

 A left fibration $X \to B$ is \ourdefn{fibrant} if the maps $X_n \to B_n$ are Kan fibrations.
-If $B' \to B$ is any weak equivalence of Segal spaces, the pullback of any fibrant left fibration $X$ over $B$ to $B'$ is a left fibration, see \cite[1.11]{pedro}.
+If $B' \to B$ is any levelwise equivalence of Segal spaces, the pullback of any fibrant left fibration $X$ over $B$ to $B'$ is a left fibration, see \cite[1.11]{pedro}.
 We therefore get a functor $\sF_B \to \sF_{B'}$.
-This functor preserves weak equivalences between fibrant left fibrations over $B$, giving a functor $ho\sF_B \to ho\sF_{B'}$.
+This functor preserves levelwise equivalences between fibrant left fibrations over $B$, giving a functor $ho\sF_B \to ho\sF_{B'}$.
 The left adjoint $\sF_{B'} \to \sF_B$ sends each left fibration $X' \to B'$ to the composite $X' \to B' \to B$.
-This is always a Segal space, and is a left fibration as well under the assumption that $B' \to B$ is a weak equivalence.
+This is always a Segal space, and it is a left fibration as well under the assumption that $B' \to B$ is a levelwise equivalence.
 It is easy to see that the derived functors of this adjunction give an equivalence of homotopy categories $ho\sF_{B'} \simeq ho\sF_B$.

 We will rely on the following result from \cite{pedro, nima}, which we restate in terms of left instead of right fibrations.

 \begin{thm} Let $\mc C$ be a simplicially enriched category.
 There exists a Quillen equivalence